 During the Holocaust, many musicians and other artists were persecuted by the Nazis, some because they were Jewish, others because of the content of their art.
 We invite you to apply for the $5,000 Gideon Klein Award.
 The Award is open to students in any major.
 The Gideon Klein Scholar either creates an original work, prepares a performance, or does research related to music or musicians of the Holocaust.
-They also offer a public presentation at Northeastern during Holocaust Awareness Week and archive the project on the Jewish Studies website.
-Students at Northeastern, Hebrew College, and the New England Conservatory are eligible to apply.
+They also offer a public presentation at Northeastern during Holocaust and Genocide Awareness Week and archive the project on the Jewish Studies website.
+Students at Northeastern and Hebrew College, are eligible to apply.

 How to Apply:

 All materials and/or questions should be sent to Deborah Levisohn at firstname.lastname@example.org.
 Applications for 2021-22 will be open in the winter of 2021.

 This award honors the memory of Gideon Klein, pianist and composer, who was imprisoned in Terezin and other concentration camps until his death in 1945.
 While in Terezin, Klein inspired other musicians to compose and share their music with others in most difficult circumstances.
 The award was established in 1997 by Prof. Bill Giessen in memory of his mother, Gustel Cormann Giessen.